hashim222/coding-library-drf-api/Testings.md

   - To test the deployed site, same steps were taken as development testing, only this time I had to use the Admin panel `https://coding-library-drf-api.herokuapp.com/admin/` to test all the crud functionalities.

   ![crud testings perfomed](static/readme-images/crud-testings.png)

+  Additionally, frontend crud testing has been performed, which can be found on [Coding Library](https://github.com/hashim222/p5-coding-library) testings section.

 ## Code Validation